jmin-pingu/zlx/README.md

 - [ ] Need to better actively think about memory management
 - [ ] Need to better think about runtime v. comptime
 - [ ] Figure out Zig build system.
+- [ ] Fuck.
+Needed to rewrite this so tests are easily expandable.

 # questions
 - Is the Visitor pattern really necessary?
 How would I implement this OOP like framework in Zig?